 Other versions don’t use paychecks as loan payments, but use similar techniques to determine who gets their loans.
 What does this have to do with credit reports and your rights?
-These new lenders say they use Big Data to determine the creditworthiness of potential borrowers, and by Big Data they mean everything from Facebook posts to average salary in your ZIP code.
+These new lenders say they use Big Data and the use of data preparation software to determine the creditworthiness of potential borrowers, and by Big Data they mean everything from Facebook posts to average salary in your ZIP code.

 Data like that typically comes from data brokerage firms like Intelius or Spokeo.

 For years, data brokers like Intellius or Axciom, the marketing firm, have collected oodles of information about us using everything from public records to supermarket shopping habits.
 The data is sold to marketers, or to angry ex-girlfriends.
 It’s often riddled with mistakes, and rarely can consumers really know everything these companies collect, because the data these firms keep is not subject to the Fair Credit Reporting Act.

 Now, companies offering short-term loans vetted through Big Data research are re-energizing the data brokerage business.